 Assessment objective and probity risks

-Hereafter, 'AAD' refers to the Australian Antarctic Division within the Department of the Environment; 'SP&C' refers to Science Planning and Coordination, a section of the AAD science branch responsible for managing the AASP; 'the probity plan' refers to this assessment process and probity plan, and 'applicants' are any researchers or other parties who are likely to submit an application to participate in the AASP.
+Hereafter, ‘AAD’ refers to the Australian Antarctic Division within the Department of Agriculture, Water and the Environment; ‘SP&C’ refers to Science Planning and Coordination, a section of the AAD science branch responsible for managing the AASP; ‘the probity plan’ refers to this assessment process and probity plan, and ‘applicants’ are any researchers or other parties who are likely to submit an application to participate in the AASP.

 AASP is a public good research program directed primarily towards research which the Australian Government, particularly the AAD, needs to inform environmental policy and decisions, both in the short term and into the future.